CppMicroServices/CppMicroServices/doc/src/getting_started.rst

 ------------------------

-A *bundle* is the logical set of C++ Micro Services specific initialization code, meta data stored in a *manifest.json* :any:`resource <concept-resources>` file plus other resources and code.
+A *bundle* is the logical set of C++ Micro Services specific initialization code, metadata stored in a *manifest.json* :any:`resource <concept-resources>` file, and other resources and code.
-Multiple such bundles can be part of the same or different (shared or static) library or executable.
+Multiple bundles can be part of the same or different (shared or static) library or executable.
 To create the bundle initialization code, you can either use the :any:`usFunctionGenerateBundleInit` CMake function or the